Electronic Fetal Heart Monitoring

 movement of your baby.

-If you smoke, you will be asked to stop smoking for two
+If you smoke, you will be asked to stop smoking for 2

 hours before the external monitoring test because smoking decreases your baby's